google/security-research/kernelctf/rules.md

 -----END CERTIFICATE-----
 ```

-You can use maximum two connections per IPv4 address and the connection will be closed after 30 minutes.
+You can use a maximum of two connections per IPv4 address and the connection will be closed after 30 minutes.

 The source code running on the server is available [on our Github](https://github.com/google/security-research/tree/master/kernelctf/server).